codeaprendiz/learn_kubernetes/gcp/task-004-traefik/traefik-2.2/part2-traefik-whoami-tomlInConfigMap/ReadMe.md

-## To deploy traefik on GKE with whoami service
+## To deploy traefik on GKE with whoami service when toml file is passed as configMap mounted to deployment of Traefik

 - Run the following command (you may run it again if you get error for the first time as some